pydy/pydy/docs/examples/rattleback.rst

 https://www.sciencedirect.com/science/article/abs/pii/0020746282900178
 The equations of motion are set up using Kane's method from SymPy's ``physics.mechanics`` module.
-The ingenious way to get the contact points of the rattleback with the plane is from this paper.
+The ingenious way to get the contact points of the rattleback with the plane is from the paper.

 Notes:
 ======